 Behavioural observations were collected over the entire summer breeding season at each site (see Chapter 2 for details).
 The behaviour of individually recognizable females with pups was recorded using instantaneous focal scan sampling at 15 minute intervals (Altmann 1974; Martin and Bateson 1986).
 Behavioural scans were conducted between 0600 - 2000 hours on five days per week.
 Observations were spread evenly throughout the day, weather permitting.
 The mean daily observation effort for both sites and years was 11.9 hours (Table 3.1).
-Females with total observation efforts (time at sea and ashore) less than 170 hours on Lowrie Island and 2 19 hours at Sugarloaf Island were omitted from the time budget analysis because these omitted individuals had observation efforts.
+Females with total observation efforts (time at sea and ashore) less than 170 hours on Lowrie Island and 219 hours at Sugarloaf Island were omitted from the time budget analysis because these omitted individuals had observation efforts.
 The number of females used for this analysis ranged from 17 to 47 individuals.
 Natural markings such as scars or fungal patches were used to identify females.

-und your calls.
-The total humber of observation days shown in brachets.

-Declining Population Stable Population
+Declining Stable Population

 1994 (39) 1995 (50) 1994 (26) 1995 (34)

-X 10.4 12.0 13.0 12.4
+$\frac{1}{x}$ 10.4 12.0 13.0 12.4

 S_x^- 0.09 0.06 0.07 0.08